envato/google-analytics-for-wordpress/readme.txt

 3. Screenshot of the link tracking panel.
 4. Screenshot of the advanced settings panel.
 5. Screenshot of the debugging mode in action.

+== Upgrade Notice ==

+= 4.0.11 =

+You can now properly disable the comment form tracking, and the charset attribute on script tags is gone so you can validate as HTML5 too.